rnerell/cypress-userguide/_includes/userguide/LinuxReview.markdown

-A great review on how to use Linux can be found at [Palmetto's User Guide](http://citi.clemson.edu/palmetto/pages/userguide.html#linux)
+A great review of how to use Linux can be found at <a href="http://www.palmetto.clemson.edu/pages/userguide.html#appendix1" target="_blank">Palmetto's User Guide</a>.